Run ONNX models

 outputs = sess.get_outputs()

-# quantize model (cannot read these params from the onnx model I believe)
+# !!
+Quantization parameters (cannot read these params from the onnx model I believe) - update these if you have another model

 scale = 1.0 / 255.0